falcon-2002/Automation-UI-Selenium-Python-Pytest/README.md

-# UI Automation using Selenium and Python Pytest
+# A UI Automation using Selenium and Python Pytest
 - This is a UI Automation framework using Selenium and Python Pytest.

 ## Setup: